How to change energy providers

 Why change energy providers?

-Moving homes is an excellent chance to switch energy providers.
-Whether you’re moving between or within states, you’ll need to compare energy plans and providers for your new address.
+Moving homes is an excellent chance to change energy providers because prices, plans and providers may differ at your new address.
 That’s because prices, plans and providers may differ at your new address.

 Our guide on connecting electricity and gas to a new home explores the moving process more deeply.

-If you’re installing solar panels or moving to a house with an existing solar system, you can sign up for an electricity plan with a solar feed-in tariff (FiT).
+If you’re installing solar panels or moving to a house with an existing solar system, you may have to change providers to access an electricity plan with a solar feed-in tariff (FiT).

 A solar FiT is a bill credit for every kilowatt hour (kWh) of excess solar fed back to the grid from your solar panels.
 Putting your new solar panels to good use can help slash your electricity bills.